bar2sek/homelab/networking/README.md

 Allow Established/Related traffic from not-isolated VLAN to any network Block traffic to external networks

-vlan40 - servers
+vlan40 - Kubernetes Cluster 10G
 Allow Established/Related traffic from servers VLAN to any network

-vlan50 and 60 - for Ceph software defined storage 10G
+vlan50 - Storage 10G

-vlan172 - VPN network in Unifi
+Allow Established/Related traffic from Ceph only to vlan40

 ## Diagram for physical network